shrddr/DatalogConvert/readme.md

 #### Requirements

 When running the import from a clean remote node the only thing I had to install is `6.00.00-FTHistorian-SE-DVD\Redist\Enterprise\piapi_X64.msi`.
-If you run the import script directly on historian server machine, it is probably already installed.
+If you run `dat2fth` locally on historian server machine, it is probably already installed.

 When running remotely, don't forget to add write permissions (assign `piadmin` user) to the IP address you run `dat2fth` from (SMT > Security > Mappings & Trusts).
 You can also further limit access by process name `dat2E` .
 That is whatever you put into `piut_setprocname` trimmed to 4 chars plus the `E` character (Ethernet?).
-If the connection is not successful, check SMT > Operation > Message Logs.
+If the connection is not successful, check SMT > Operation > Message Logs for possible reasons.

 You still have to create all Historian points manually *before starting the import*, as described earlier in `dat2csv`.
 If you use a fresh archive, stop incoming real-time data collection, and specify reasonable compression options (`CompDev`) for each point, the imported data should be compressed on the fly.